Northampton General Hospital: History

 The hospital was established in a townhouse on George Row in 1744.
 After a fund-raising campaign led by Dr William Kerr, a purpose-built hospital designed by Mr A Saxton was built at Northampton Fields and opened in 1793.

 In October 2012, the Macmillan Haematology Unit, a multimillion-pound cancer facility, was opened by the Countess of Halifax, President of Macmillan Cancer Support.

 Performance

-In October 2013 as a result of the Keogh Review the Trust was put into the highest risk category by the Care Quality Commission.
+In October 2013, as a result of the Keogh Review the trust was put into the highest risk category by the Care Quality Commission (CQC).

-On 27 March 2014 the Care Quality Commission published its report following an inspection of the trust.
+In March 2014, the CQC published its report following an inspection of the trust.
 As well as identifying areas for improvement there were a number of positive findings.
 The trust was judged as good across all services for ‘caring’ and inspectors found that, in the main, the safety and effectiveness of services had been maintained, despite the overriding urgent care pressures.
-On 24 October 2019 the Care Quality Commission published a report rating the hospital as "requires improvement" overall, with some areas "good".
+In October 2019, the CQC published a report rating the hospital as "requires improvement" overall, with some areas "good".
+In February 2023, the CQC published another inspection report that rated the hospital the same as previously.